University Withdrawal Credit Policy

 If a student withdraws from the university within a 16-week semester or an 8-week session within the semester

-- prior to the start of the semester and during the first and second week of the semester, Fall I or Fall II, Spring I or Spring II, or Summer I or Summer II, the university will credit 100 percent of tuition and fees.
+- prior to the start of the semester and during the first and second week of the semester, Fall I or Fall II, Spring I or Spring II, or Summer I or Summer II, the university will credit 100% of tuition and fees.
 If applicable, all financial aid will be returned.

 Add/drop is defined as adding and dropping any number of courses but maintaining active registration in at least one other course in the semester.
-For courses offered on campus, 16-week academic courses that meet twice per week, students may add or drop a course prior to its third class meeting and must be in attendance by the third class meeting.
+For courses offered on campus, 16-week academic courses that meet twice per week, students may add or drop a course by its third class meeting and must be in attendance by the third class meeting.
 For all other types of courses, students may add or drop a course prior to its second class meeting and must be in attendance by the second class meeting.
 While some culinary or baking and pastry laboratory classes begin later than the first week of classes, the add/drop period at the beginning of the semester applies to all laboratory classes regardless of the start date of the lab.
 If a student does not drop a laboratory course during the add/drop period, full tuition charges will be assessed.
 For online and hybrid courses, students may add a course by the first Saturday of the course session or drop by the second Saturday of the course session.
 An official add or drop must be completed via jwuLink or with Student Academic & Financial Services.

 Whenever students participate in add/drop, their financial aid and account charges may be adjusted.
 Students are encouraged to visit or consult Student Academic & Financial Services to review the potential impact, especially if their enrollment status changes to or from part time/full time.